Tree alley - typical component of the landscape in Poland

 In most cases, the trees in an avenue will be all of the same species or cultivar, so as to give uniform appearance along the full length of the avenue.
 Trees preferred for alleys were selected for their height and speed of growth, such as poplar, beech, willow, lime, chestnut, oak or apple and other fruit trees.
 Shelterbelts and alley of trees were actively introduced to Polish agriculture since the 16th century.
 The fragmented structure of farms and a diverse topography favour the presence of small tree groups or alleys on agricultural land, especially in the central and eastern parts of Poland.

 The woody structures such as avenues reduce diffuse pollution in ground water, improve the microclimate for crops, increase biological diversity and ameliorate the water supply.
 Alleys and avenues are a nutritional source for bees and to shelter crops and soil in the rural areas.
-They are typical and very picturesque component of the landscape in rural areas in Poland.
+They are the typical and very picturesque component of the landscape in rural areas in Poland.
 In recent years a lot of beautiful alleys disappeared from the landscape.
 There are destroyed during the widening of roads and the urban sprawl process.

 |Avenue of ash trees|